Islandora/documentation/docs/installation/docker/converting.md

 ### 1. Bring in the new config

 There are two different options to convert docker-compose.
 If you're converting from ISLE-DC, choose 1.a.
-If you're migrating from the older version of ISLE Site Template, follow 1.b
+If you're converting from the older version of ISLE Site Template, follow 1.b

 #### 1.a ISLE-DC